Meet the Ocean Safety & Lifeguard Services Team

 Kengy GrambergSupport Unit Captain

-Captain Kengy Gramberg leads a small training team that keeps the entire workforce of 250 Ocean Safety Officers current in the latest tactics, techniques, and procedures.
+Captain Kengy Gramberg leads the division's seven-member Training Unit that keeps the entire workforce of 287 Ocean Safety Officers current in the latest tactics, techniques, and procedures.
 He is an Oʻahu native and a qualified Rescue Operator.